yohasebe/monadic-chat-cli/README.md

 ## Bibliographical Data

-Please use one of the following Bibtex entries when referring to Monadic Chat or the underlying concepts.
+When referring to monadic chat and its underlying concepts, please refer to one of the following entries

 ```
 @inproceedings{hasebe_2023j,